Git Quick Start Guide

 git config --global --add safe.directory D:/agent/workspace/MasterPackage/SOURCE/Engine

-If you’ve switched to a new account, the above error will appear for repositories pulled using the previous account.
+If you switch to a new account, for repositories pulled using the previous account, the above error message will appear.

 The solution is to add all paths to the safe directory: